Channelislanders/web_application/README.md

 **Data**

 Due to the infrequency of the data utilized in this application for sanctuary management, this section will elaborate on the details of leveraging large ensemble climate models.
-It will specifically describe CESM1 data and explore why these models are indispensable tools, offering insights into how they enhance our understanding of complex environmental dynamics and variability.
+It will specifically describe Community Earth System Model version 1 (CESM1.0) data and explore why these models are indispensable tools, offering insights into how they enhance our understanding of complex environmental dynamics and variability.

 **Visualizations**